-TABLE F.3 - SWITCH BOARD LEDs
+TABLE F.3 - SWITCH BOARD LEDS

-DESCRIPTION INDICATES LIGHT CONDITIONS LED 1 LED 1 +5.0VDC Supply (Green) Power applied to Flextec 450 LED 2 Power applied to Flextec 450 LED 3 Status LED Indicator (Red or Green) ON Power applied to Flextec 450 May be blinking LED 4 +5.0VDC Supply functional for Switch Board Control Circuitry (Green) -5.0VDC Supply ON Power applied to functional for Switch Board Control Circuitry
+DESCRIPTION INDICATES LIGHT CONDITIONS LED 1 +5.0VDC Supply (Green) ON Power applied to FLEXTECTM 650 LED 2 CAN Communications is Powered (Green) ON Power applied to FLEXTECTM 650 LED 3 Status LED Indicator (Red or Green) ON Power applied to FLEXTECTM 650 May be blinking LED 4 +5.0VDC Supply functional for Switch Board Control Circuitry (Green) ON Power applied to FLEXTECTM 650

 LIGHT CONDITION MEANING Steady Green System OK.
-Switchboard is communicating correctly with control board.
-Blinking Green Occurs during startup or reset, and indicates that the switchboard is waiting for communication from the control board.
-Normal for the first 1-10 seconds after power is turned on.
+Switch board is communicating correctly with control board.
+Blinking Green Occurs during startup or reset and indicates that the switch board is waiting for communication from the control board.
+Normal for the first 1-10 seconds after power is turned ON.
 Alternating Green and Red A system fault has occurred.
-If the switchboard status LED is flashing any combination of red and green, errors are present.
-Read the error code before the machine is powered off.
+If the switch board status LED is flashing and combination of Red and Green, errors are present.
+Read the error code before the machine is powered OFF.
 Error code interpretation through the status LED is detailed in the Service Manual.
-Individual code digits are flashed in red with a long pause between digits.
-If more than one code is present, the codes will be separated by a green light.
-To clear the error, turn the power source off, and back on to reset.
+Individual code digits are flashed in RED with a long pause between digits.
+If more than one code is present, the codes will be separated by a Green light.
+To clear the error, turn the power source OFF and back ON to reset.

 ERROR CODE # INDICATION 31 Primary Overcurrent Error Excessive primary current present.
-May be related to switchboard hardware or output rectifier failure.
+May be related to switch board hardware or output rectifier failure.
 32 Capacitor Voltage Error Excessively low or high voltage on the capacitor.
-May be caused by improper input configuration, or an open/short circuit in the primary side of the machine.
+May be caused by improper input configuration or an open/short circuit in the primary side of the machine.
 47 Communications Watchdog Timeout Communication with the control board was lost.
 May be caused by excessive noise or damage to the CAN connection to the control board.
-58 Bad Supply Voltage The supply voltage to the switchboard was found to be outside of the allowable range.
+58 Bad Supply Voltage The supply voltage to the switch board was found to be outside of the allowable range.
 May be caused by an improper input voltage configuration.
 Other Error codes that are not listed are defined as fatal errors.
-These codes generally indicate internal errors on the switchboard.
-If cycling power does not clear the error, replace the switchboard.
+These codes generally indicate internal errors on the switch board.
+If cycling power does not clear the error, replace the switch board.